UBC-CIC/Optimizing-Sedation/docs/DeploymentGuide.md

 To delete Secret Manager, navigate to Secret Manager and select 'SedationSecrets' to delete.

 ## Step 5: Register Application in Sandbox
-After the application is hosted whether it is on AWS or localhost, one need to register the application on a sandbox is was set in the configuration file in [step 2.](#step-2-application-configuration) The sandboxes that this app has tested on are:
+After the application is hosted whether it is on AWS or localhost, one needs to register the application on a sandbox is was set in the configuration file in [step 2.](#step-2-application-configuration) The sandboxes that this app has tested on are:

 * Cerner Sandbox
 * SMART Launcher Sandbox
 * Logica Sandbox

 #### Cerner Sandbox
-Cerner Sandbox contain pre-existing patients and has its own server configuraiton.
-Below are steps to register the app:
+Cerner Sandbox contains pre-existing patients and has its own server configuration.
+Below are the steps to register for the app:
 1. Go to this link https://code-console.cerner.com/, and create an account there.
-2. On main page, click on ```Go to My Applications```
+2. On the main page, click on ```Go to My Applications```
 3. On My Applications page, click ```+ New Application```
 4. Fill out the required information:
   * ```Application Type``` choose 'Provider'
   * ```Type of Access``` choose 'Online'
-  * ```Application Privacy``` choose based on the configured launch mode (PRIVATE means 'Confidential' in Cerner)
+  * ```Application Privacy```chosen based on the configured launch mode (PRIVATE means 'Confidential' in Cerner)
   * ```Redirect URI``` put '[domain]/'; for example 'http://localhost:3000/'
   * ```SMART® Launch UR``` put '[domain]/smartAuth/'; for example 'http://localhost:3000/smartAuth/'
   * ```Default FHIR® Version``` choose 'R4'